 Admission- All patients admitted to the hospital will be screened using criteria for inpatient or observation status.
 Either an inpatient order or an observation service order will be signed by the attending physician.
 After the appropriate order, the hospital will apply the status of the patient for Medical Staff Rules, and Regulations, or billing and statistical purposes.

-Any difficulties with patient status will be resolved by the agreement of the Attending Physician and the Physician Advisor in conjunction with the Utilization Review Committee.
+Any difficulties with patient status will be resolved by the Physician Advisor, and/or Utilization Nurse Managers in conjunction with the Utilization Review Committee.

 II.
 MEDICAL ORDERS